-- (1) Notice of Arrest.
-Any agency or person who holds any person in this district on federal criminal charges, shall so advise the U.S. Marshal without unnecessary delay.
-Except with respect to federal parole violations, after receiving notice or other knowledge during business hours of any such federal arrestee or person held on federal charges anywhere in the district, the marshal shall give telephonic notice without unnecessary delay of the date of federal arrest or custody to the courtroom deputy or other designated staff member for the appropriate magistrate judge who will conduct the initial appearance; - (A) After receiving notice from the U.S. Marshal, the courtroom deputy or other designated staff member for the appropriate magistrate judge shall give telephonic notice without unnecessary delay to: - i.
-The U.S. Attorney's Office general crimes unit supervisor for all cases; - ii.
+(1) Notice of Arrest.
+Any agency or person who holds any person in this district on federal criminal charges shall so advise the U.S. Marshal without unnecessary delay.
+Except with respect to federal parole violations, after receiving notice or other knowledge during business hours of any such federal arrestee or person held on federal charges anywhere in the district, the marshal shall give notice without unnecessary delay of the date of federal arrest or custody to the courtroom deputy or other designated staff member for the appropriate magistrate judge who will conduct the initial appearance;

+(A) After receiving notice from the U.S. Marshal, the courtroom deputy or other designated staff member for the appropriate magistrate judge shall give notice without unnecessary delay to:

+i.
+The designated person in the United States Attorney's Office;

+ii.
 During business hours, the U.S. Pretrial Services Office.